Male Executive Portrait

 For a male executive portrait, there are a few basic rules that I tend to offer as guidance.

-• If you’re wearing a suit, stay away from suits that have a very fine pattern in the weave.executive portrait moire pattern
+- If you’re wearing a suit, stay away from suits that have a very fine pattern in the weave.

 Female Executive Portrait